Pic's Cashew Butter

 Ways to Use Pic’s Really Good Almond and Cashew Butters

-Just like our Really Good Peanut Butter, our new nut butters prove just as versatile in the pantry and offer big flavour from just a tiny teaspoon.
-Here’s some ideas from the Pic’s Team.
+Just like our Really Good Peanut Butter, our nut butters prove just as versatile in the pantry and offer big flavour from just a tiny teaspoon.
+Here are some ideas from the Pic’s Team:

 - Breakfast and brunch dishes.
-For super-decadent French toast, make almond butter and squished fresh boysenberry sandwiches then dip them in a mixture of egg and milk before cooking in a hot pan.
+For super-decadent French toast, make almond butter and Boysenberry Jelly sandwiches then dip them in beaten egg before cooking in a hot pan.

 Use it to bind hearty, healthy granola bars.
 Use the almond butter and blend with dried fruit, oats and seeds.

 - Lunch and dinner dishes.
-Pic’s has commissioned some beautiful recipes from Shared Kitchen's Julie Biuso using Pic’s new almond and cashew butters.
+Pic’s has commissioned some beautiful recipes from Shared Kitchen's Julie Biuso using Pic’s Almond and Cashew Butters.